ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 > [!WARNING]
-> These samples have passwords in the queue manager YAML file and the Java source code files, these should not be used as-is and you should not store passwords in repositories in the clear, especially in public Git repositories.
-The samples use 'newpassword' for the 'admin' user to be used in the MQ Console and for the 'app' user in the Java samples.
-Change the password when you add the queue manager YAML to your OpenShift cluster and then change the passwords in the Java code to match.
-The passwords used in this repository are there solely to show the format of the YAML files and Java code.
->
 > The sample queue manager uses an ephemeral (temporary) storage volume, it will be deleted upon removal of the queue manager custom resource.
 Do not use this sample as a template for a production deployment it is intended use is for demonstration purposes only.

 > [!IMPORTANT]